Pradlerstraße

 ehrt den König seine Würde,

-ehret uns der Hände Fleiß
+ehret uns der Hände Fleiß“

-Dieses Haus wurde in den Kriegsjahren 1939/45 zerstört und aus Fondsmitteln des Bundesministeriums f.
+„Dieses Haus wurde in den Kriegsjahren 1939/45 zerstört und aus Fondsmitteln des Bundesministeriums f.
 Handel u.
 Wiederaufbau in den Jahren unter dem Bundeskanzler Ing.
 Julius Raab wiederhergestellt.“

-The first free elections to the Imperial Council for all male citizens in 1907 changed the social rules of the game.
-The housing that was built in the working-class neighbourhoods was a reflection of a new society.
-Workers and employees with political voting rights had different needs than subjects without this right.
-Unlike in rural Tyrol, where farming families and their servants lived in farmhouses as a clan, life in the city came close to the family life we know today.
-The lifestyle of city dwellers demanded multi-room flats.
+The buildings that were constructed in the young neighbourhoods were a reflection of a new society.
+Entrepreneurs, freelancers, employees and workers with political voting rights developed different needs than subjects without this right.
+Unlike in rural Tyrol, where farming families lived in farmhouses together with farmhands and maidservants as a clan, life in the city came close to the family life we know today.
+The living space had to correspond to this.
+The lifestyle of city dwellers demanded multi-room flats and open spaces for relaxation after work.
+The wealthy middle classes, consisting of entrepreneurs and freelancers, had not yet overtaken the aristocracy, but they had narrowed the gap.
+They were the ones who not only commissioned private building projects, but also decided on public buildings through their position on the local council.

 Wilhelm Greil: DER Bürgermeister Innsbrucks

-One of the most important figures in the town's history was Wilhelm Greil (1850 - 1923).
-From 1896 to 1923, the businessman held the office of mayor, having previously helped to shape the fortunes of the town as deputy mayor.
-In politics, the second half of the 19th century was characterised by the struggle between liberal and conservative forces.
-Unlike in the rest of Tyrol, the conservatives had a hard time in Innsbruck, whose population had been breathing in the liberal morning air since the Napoleonic era.
+The second half of the 19th century was characterised by a political struggle between liberal and conservative forces.
+Unlike in the rest of the Tyrol, the conservatives had a hard time in Innsbruck, whose population had been in favour of liberal ideas since the Napoleonic era.
 Each side not only had politicians, but also associations and their own newspapers.
 Taxes, social policy, education, housing and the organisation of public space were discussed with passion and zeal.
 Due to an electoral system based on voting rights via property classes, only around 10% of the entire population of Innsbruck could go to the ballot box.
 Relative suffrage applied within the three electoral bodies, which means as much as: The winner takes it all.
 Mass parties such as the Social Democrats were unable to assert themselves until the electoral law reform of the First Republic.
 Mayors like Greil could rely on 100% support in the municipal council, which naturally made decision-making and steering much easier.

 Greil belonged to the "Deutschen Volkspartei", a liberal and national-Great German party.
 What appears to us today as a contradiction, liberal and national, was a politically common and well-functioning pair of ideas in the 19th century.
 Pan-Germanism was not a political peculiarity of a radical right-wing minority, but rather a centrist trend, particularly in German-speaking cities of the Reich, which was important in varying forms through almost all parties until after the Second World War.
 Whoever issues the liberal Innsbrucker Nachrichten of the period around the turn of the century, you will find countless articles in which the common ground between the German Reich and the German-speaking countries was made the topic of the day.

 Greil was a skilful politician who operated within the predetermined power structures of his time.
 He knew how to skilfully manoeuvre around the traditional powers, the monarchy and the clergy, and how to come to terms with them.
 The period leading up to the First World War was characterised by a general economic boom.
 This gave him a great deal of room for manoeuvre.
-Under him, the city purchased land with foresight in the spirit of the merchant in order to make projects possible.
-Innsbruck expanded considerably under Wilhelm Greil.
-Albert Gruber gave a warning speech about this growth in 1907, in which he warned against uncontrolled growth in urban planning and land speculation.
+Under him, the city purchased land with foresight in the style of a merchant in order to make projects possible.
+Under Wilhelm Greil, Innsbruck expanded at a rapid pace.
+The politician Greil was able to rely on the civil servants and town planners Eduard Klingler, Jakob Albert and Theodor Prachensky for the major building projects of the time.
+Infrastructure projects such as the new town hall in Maria-Theresienstraße in 1897, the Hungerburg railway in 1906 and the Karwendelbahn were realised.
+Other milestones included the renovation of the market square and the construction of the market hall.

 Much of what was pioneered in the second half of the 19th century is part of everyday life today.
 For the people of that time, however, these things were a real sensation and life-changing.
 The four decades between the economic crisis of 1873 and the First World War were characterised by unprecedented economic growth and rapid modernisation.
 The city's economy boomed.
 Businesses were founded in Pradl and Wilten and attracted workers.
 Tourism also brought fresh capital into the city.
 At the same time, however, the concentration of people in a confined space under sometimes precarious hygiene conditions also brought problems.
 The outskirts of the city in particular were repeatedly plagued by typhus.